-- Q16: What is the expected timeline for reviewing proposals and returning a decision for a submitted proposal? - A16: Our original goal was to have an average time to notification of 150 days or fewer and a maximum time of 225 days or fewer.
+- Q16: What is the expected timeline for reviewing proposals and returning a decision for a submitted proposal? - A16: Our original goal was to have an average time to notification of 150 days or fewer and a maximum time of 225 days.
 We have revised this goal to have 80% of all proposers notified within 180 days.
-Just as now, proposals that are deemed "Selectable" will be notified at the same time as proposals Selected and Declined.
-If in the "Selectable" category, a final decision will be made within 6 months, but could be shorter depending on the program. - Q17: How will smaller fields of research vs. topics that receive more proposals get reviewed when spread out over the year? - A17: For areas where a small number of proposals are received, we may delay review of those proposals in order to ensure more "similar" proposals get reviewed together, while still aiming to meet the notification schedule stated just above.
+Proposals that are deemed "Selectable" will be notified at the same time as proposals Selected and Declined.
+If in the "Selectable" category, a final decision will be made within 6 months. - Q17: How will smaller fields of research vs. topics that receive more proposals get reviewed when spread out over the year? - A17: For areas where a small number of proposals are received, we may delay review of those proposals in order to ensure more "similar" proposals get reviewed together, while still aiming to meet the notification schedule stated just above.
+Furthermore, proposals from separate programs may be reviewed together in ROSES-24 following all conflicts-of-interest requirements outlined in SPD-01A and associated policy documents.